DaintyJet/VChat_GTER_EggHunter/README.md

 	free(GdogBuf);
 	```

 This means our shellcode is de-allocated when the function ends, and since this is a thread our shellcode gets overwritten or removed before we are able to find it with the EggHunter.
-In this case it was decided that we would exploit the **TRUN** command since it has a buffer large enough for the bind shellcode, and to prevent the memeory from being zeroed, or deallocated we would introduce an infinate loop into the buffer overflow.
-This prevents the program from freeing the allocated memeory without crashing the program.
+In this case it was decided that we would exploit the **TRUN** command since it has a buffer large enough for the bind shellcode, and to prevent the memory from being zeroed, or deallocated we would introduce an infinite loop into the buffer overflow.
+This prevents the program from freeing the allocated memory without crashing the program.
 However this will make the program use up most if not all of your CPU!
-> It of course would be more efficent to simply execute the shellcode in the **TRUN** command but that defeats the purpose of this exercise!
+> It of course would be more efficient to simply execute the shellcode in the **TRUN** command but that defeats the purpose of this exercise!

 The **GTER** case in the ```DWORD WINAPI ConnectionHandler(LPVOID CSocket)``` function has the following structure: